Annual Stipends 2017-2018

 Professional liability insurance is provided for claims arising from services performed while acting as a resident.
 The program provides minimum limits of $1 million per occurrence/$3 million annual aggregate.
 Life and disability insurance is available for up to six times the PGY annual salary and may be extended to cover family members.

 A Missouri State license to practice medicine (permanent or temporary) is essential before beginning training.
 Fees associated with a temporary Missouri license and appropriate narcotics permits are paid by the hospital.
+Any resident obtaining permanent medical licensure is responsible for fees incurred.

 Residents receive three weeks of scheduled vacation per academic year (July 1 through June 30) and one reading week.